slinden2/chunk-of-code/content/blog/beware-the-react-hook-loop/index.md

 tags: ["hooks", "react", "ref"]
 ---

+_Update on 14 Feb 2020_
+_I moved my block and the code highlighting and row numbering is not working 100% correctly.
+I am sorry for the inconvenience._

 This week I was doing some work with React components that involved hooks.
 I am going to show you an example of a sneaky bug that is not easy to avoid if you don't actively think about it.
 In this example I will just use some pseudocode to make an example, but the code won't run if you try to follow along by pasting the code in your text editor.

 The example code is from an application that allows the user to post blogs to a database.
 The problem that I had was related to a _ref_.
 A ref is a reference to a specific instance of a component.
 By default, React let's you to access only a component, but everything that is inside it, is hidden.
 Refs allow you to get access to functions or DOM nodes that are within a child component.
 It this case I needed to access a function within a child component to change its state from _open_ to _closed_.